JSaldivia/coding-interview-road-map/README.md

 ## Not all the roadmaps will take you to your goals but they will for sure take you to where you belong!!!

-I'm José Saldivia:
+### Hi, I am José Saldivia:
-I want it to share my journey with all of you by making this repositori public.
+I want to share my journey with all of you by making this repositori public.
 While I am learning and preparing for interviews, this log will also work to documment my progress.
 My focus will be in Software Engineering using C, a low level language I have pick in order to understand more about memory allocation, and memory leacks.
-Before starting, I will advice you to check some cool gides or do some readings regarding programming languages and why there are so many.
+Before starting, I will advice you to check some cool gides or do some readings regarding programming languages and why there are so many.\
-While choosing a language, is recommended to know what are your goals, web dev, software, data science, mobile, cross platform? are some example questins to ask before picking one.
-But there is no right nor wrong when choosing a language, just stick with it and make the best learning experience, have fun, breake your working code and read what the compiler says, repeat this step as many times as possible to get comfortable with those error messages and warnings.
+While choosing a language, is recommended to know what are your goals, web dev, software, data science, mobile, cross platform? are some example questins to ask before picking one, but keep in mind there is no right nor wrong when choosing a language, just stick with one and make the best learning experience.
+Have fun, breake your working code, break it again and read what the compiler says! repeat this step as many times as possible to get comfortable with error messages and warnings.
-In addition I want to add a recently discovery:

 ### In addition I want to add a recently discovery:
 [John Washam's](https://github.com/jwasham) repository!!! this offers insightful resources for preparing for [job interviews](https://github.com/jwasham/coding-interview-university). and its definitely worth exploring!

-[Reminder] This repository is a log of my progress throughout my job hunts journey, a guided doccument of my progress, and preparing for coding interviews.
+[Reminder] This repository is a log of my progress throughout my job hunts journey, a guided doccument while preparing for coding interviews.\
 I will be going trough subjects such as:
 - [] Introduction to programming
     - [] Starting Point (from zero to arrays and linked lists)